STAMP-project/dspot/README.md

 ### What is Dspot?

+The goal of DSpot is to automatically improve existing JUnit test suites.
-DSpot automatically generates new JUnit tests from a existing test suites.
+It automatically generates new JUnit tests by modifying existing  existing test cases.

-- Input: DSpot take as input a project with an existing test suite.(JUnit test).
+- Input: DSpot take as input a Java project with an existing test suite..
-- Output: DSpot produce new test suite, with existing test and generated test.
+- Output: DSpot produces a new test suite, containing both the existing tests and the new generated ones.

-- For this, DSpot apply transformation operators on existing tests in order to create new observation points of the state of the system.
-Those observation points are used to generate new assertion statement.
-Generated tests are then selected according a specific criteria, such as the branch coverage or mutation score.
+** How does it work? ** DSpot applies transformation operators on existing tests in order to create new observation points on the state of the system.
+Those observation points are used to generate new assertion statements.
+The generated tests are then selected and ordered according to a specific criterion, such as the branch coverage or mutation score.

 ### Compile and Build